Netec-Mx/AZ-104-MicrosoftAzureAdministrator/Instructions/Labs/LAB_11-Implement_Monitoring.md

 1. Select **Review + Create** and then **Create**.

-1. Once the action group is created move to the **Next: Details** tab and enter the following values for each setting.
+1. Once the action group is created select **Next: Details** button and enter the following values for each setting.

     | Setting | Value |
     |---------|---------|